getlantern/lantern/README.markdown

 func ToValue(value interface{}) (Value, error)
 ```
 ToValue will convert an interface{} value to a value digestible by
+otto/JavaScript

-otto/JavaScript This function will not work for advanced types (struct, map,
+This function will not work for advanced types (struct, map, slice/array, etc.)
-slice/array, etc.) and you probably should not use it.
+and you should use Otto.ToValue instead.

-ToValue may be deprecated and removed in the near future.

-Try Otto.ToValue for a replacement.

 #### func  TrueValue